 Commonly known as mRNA, nucleic acid vaccines involve both RNA and DNA genetic material of virus which instruct the cells to prepare antigens to fight the virus.

-These vaccines are rarely processed for humans because of regulatory hurdles and requires storage in cryogenic temperature requirements.
+These vaccines are rarely processed for humans because of regulatory hurdles and require storage in cryogenic temperature requirements.

 What is the Vaccine Escape?